soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 Chitin builder plugin for VMD

 # Installation

+Download the code from the Download button in Github or by git clone

 In VMD, open the menu Extensions/VMD Preferences.
 In the CUSTOM tab add NEW by clicking the button on the left.

 __In Description add:__